 Use our map to help navigate around Rye.

-How to use our maps // Click on the top right corner to open in the Google Maps app.
-Click on the star to save to your Google account.
+Click on the top right corner to open our map in your Google Maps app.
+Click the star next to the title to save it to your Google account.

 Originally, four massive gates allowed access to the walled town of Rye.